Oct

 • Google Calendar ICS

 Treat yourself each month during Houston Chronicle highlighted wagashi maker Oyatsu Aoi’s Wagashi Pop Up Day at the JASH office.
-This month will be a special collaboration with Sugar and Wheat Authentic Japanese Bakery.
+This month will once again feature a special collaboration with Sugar and Wheat Authentic Japanese Bakery.

-The below traditional Japanese sweets will be available for purchase by Oyatsu Aoi during the event:
+A variety of traditional Japanese sweets will be available for purchase by Oyatsu Aoi during the event.

 Payment can be made by cash or card.
-While the sweets will be readily available to the public during the event, click the button below to contact Oyatsu Aoi directly to pre-order your favorite treats.
+While the sweets will be readily available to the public during the event, click the button below to contact Oyatsu Aoi directly to confirm the items that will be available and pre-order your favorite treats.

-In addition, the below baked goods will be available for purchase by Sugar and Wheat:
+In addition, a variety of baked goods will be available for purchase by Sugar and Wheat.

 Payment can be made by cash or card.
-While the sweets will be readily available to the public during the event, click the button below to contact Sugar and Wheat directly to pre-order your favorite treats.
+While the sweets will be readily available to the public during the event, click the button below to contact Sugar and Wheat directly to confirm the items that will be available and pre-order your favorite treats.

 About Oyatsu Aoi: